SAP/ui5-server/README.md

 ## Server
 Provides server capabilities for the [UI5 Tooling](https://github.com/SAP/ui5-tooling).

-### Middlewares
+### Middleware
-The development server has already a set of middlewares which supports the developer with the following features:
+The development server has already a set of middleware which supports the developer with the following features:

 * Translation files with `.properties` extension are properly encoded with **ISO-8859-1**.
 * Changes on files with `.less` extension triggers a theme build and delivers the compiled CSS files.